rurounigit/Bonsai-data-representation/README.md

 ```

 ### Preprocessing for the visualization
-Before running the app, we must first do a preprocessing run, using (from "Bonsai-data-representation")
+Before running the app, we must first do a preprocessing run, using (from the directory "Bonsai-data-representation")
 ```
 python3 bonsai_scout/bonsai_scout_preprocess.py \
 --results_folder <BONSAI_RESULTS_FOLDER> \